-• A feasibility assessment (i.e., scorecard), as described in the eMeasure Feasibility Assessment report, is required for all eMeasures.
-The feasibility assessment addresses the data elements as well as the measure logic.
-An updated Feasibility Scorecard is available.
+A feasibility assessment (i.e., scorecard), as originally described in the eMeasure Feasibility Assessment report, is required for all eCQMs.
+The feasibility assessment includes a scorecard to addresses the data elements and an assessment of the measure logic against a simulated data set.
+All eCQMs should use the latest NQF Feasibility Scorecard that is available.
+For assessing measure logic, HTML output from the